Get Into Jail Free

 - King of the Hill:

 - Hank gets himself arrested to talk to Bill, who'd been put in jail on a petty charge after getting estranged from the gang.
 Humorously, Hanks's first idea is to jaywalk in front of a cop (he waits for the light to switch and then walks), assuming this is enough.
 Finally, he decides to give one of their cars a light bump with his truck.
 Of course, their reaction is immediate and angry — he's in jail quickly.

 - There's a variation in another episode where Boomhauer had been put into a psychiatric hospital after falling asleep tubing and showing up in the city in a sunstroke-induced rambling state, clad in a Speedo and algae.
 His friends each feign craziness to get admitted and spring him, unaware that once the 24 observation period was complete he could leave anytime he wanted.

 - In one episode of COPS, Rock Krusher walked into the police station and tried to rob the place.
 He was easily apprehended, but what he really wanted was to be sent to prison as part of the Big Boss' latest crooked scheme.
 Luckily for him, he actually sort of likes prison life.

-- Star Wars: The Clone Wars episode Deception is basically the same as the plot to Face/Off as Obi Wan disguises himself as a bounty hunter to get himself caught and is sent to the Republic Judiciary Centeral Detention Center to stop a scheme on kidnapping the Chancellor.
+- In the Star Wars: The Clone Wars episode "Deception" Obi Wan disguises himself as a bounty hunter to get himself caught and is sent to the Republic Judiciary Centeral Detention Center to stop a scheme on kidnapping the Chancellor.